ipfs/devgrants/open-grants/open-proposal-template.md

 ## Value

-Please describe in more detail why this proposal is valuable for the Filecoin ecosystem.
+Please describe in more detail why this proposal is valuable for the IPFS ecosystem.
 Answer the following questions:
 - What are the benefits to getting this right?
 - What are the risks if you don't get it right?
 - What are the risks that will make executing on this project difficult?